GuenterQuast/mPIXdaq/README.md

 ## Data Analysis

-The analysis shown in this example is intentionally very simple and based on standard libraries and functions. clustering of pixels is performed by finding connected regions in the pixel image with *scipy.ndimage.label()*.
+The analysis shown in this example is intentionally very simple and based on standard libraries and functions.
+Clustering of pixels is performed by finding connected regions in the pixel image with *scipy.ndimage.label()*.
-The shape of the clusters is determined from the ratio of the smaller and the larger one of the two eigenvalues of the covariance matrix calculated from the *x* and *y* coordinates of the pixels in a cluster.
+The shape of the clusters is determined from the ratio of the smaller and the larger one of the two eigenvalues of the covariance matrix calculated from the *x* and *y* coordinates of the pixels in a cluster using *numpy.cov()*.
 For circular clusters, as typically produced by α radiation, this ratio  is close to one, while it is almost zero for the longer traces from β radiation.
-In addition, she shape of the energy distribution is considered, which shows a sharp maximum at the center for α particles but is flat otherwise.
+In addition, she shape of the energy distribution is considered, which shows a sharp maximum at the center for α particles but is rather flat otherwise.

 The figure below shows the graphical display with a pixel image and the typical distributions of the pixel and cluster energies and the